 João Estêvão is a lecturer and researcher in the area of tourism studies at the Lusophone University of Humanities and Technologies.
 He has BA in Tour Operating Management at the Estoril Higher Institute for Hotel and Tourism Studies, in Portugal.
 In 2004, João Estêvão completed his MSc in Local Tourism Destination’s Management at the University of Barcelona, Spain.
 He completed his PhD in Tourism at the University of Aveiro, Portugal, under the subject of the adoption of Information Technologies by tourism destinations.
 He is a researcher at the Research Unit on Governance, Competitiveness and Public Policies (GOVCOPP) of the University of Aveiro and his main research interests are e-Tourism, Smart Tourism Destinations, and Tourism Destination Marketing.

 MARIA JOÃO SILVEIRA

 Maria João Silveira is a PhD in Contemporary Philosophy and has a post-doctorate in Critical Thought.
-Born in Lisbon, she lived long periods of her life in Spain and Italy.
-She was a journalist in Lisbon, an activist in Navarre and a teacher in Rome.
-Collaborated with the UN as rapporteur on Women’s Rights, participating in labor camps as a volunteer.
-She teaches at Lusófona University in the area of Critical Thought and Contemporary Culture.
-Lives in Lisbon, has two daughters and has the walk as passion.
-She is also researcher at the CICANT/ULHT.
+Born in Lisbon, she lived long periods in Spain and Italy, dominating both languages.
+She was a journalist in Lisbon, an activist in Navarra and teacher in Rome.
+She collaborated with the UN as a Women’s Rights rapporteur, participating in dozens of fields of work as a volunteer.
+He teaches at Universidade Lusófona since 1998 in the area of Critical Thinking and Contemporary Culture.
+She is a researcher at CICANT/ULHT and a trainer in the area of Ethics, Leadership and Human Rights.